bfenetworks/ingress-bfe/docs/en_us/ingress/conflict.md

 # Route Rule Conflict

 ## Definition
-If Ingress configuration is created with Ingress resources containing the same Ingress rule (host, path and advanced conditions are all the same), a route rule conflict happens.
+If Ingress configurations will created Ingress resources containing at least one identical Ingress rule (host, path and advanced conditions are all the same), a route rule conflict happens.

 ## Conflict handling: first-created-resource-win principle

 For those Ingress resources with route rule conflict, BFE Ingress Controller will follow first-created-resource-win principle and only takes the first created Ingress resource as valid.

-This principle will be followed when route rule conflict happens within a namespace or among different namespaces.
+This principle will be followed when route rule conflict happens within a namespace or across different namespaces.

-For those Ingress resources invalid due to route rule conflict, error messages will be written to its annotation, see [Ingress Status](validate-state.md).
+For those invalid Ingress resources due to route rule conflict, error messages will be written to its annotation, see [Ingress Status](validate-state.md).

 ## Example